lipengroboticsx/lipengroboticsx.github.io/tool.md

 ![](https://raw.githubusercontent.com/lipengroboticsx/lipengroboticsx.github.io/main/assets/images/info_panel_explanation.png)

 1. the status of the annotation: finished, unfinished or problematic
-2. which hand used to throw at the moment of *throw*
+2. which hand used to throw at moment *throw*
-3. the position of the thrower at the moment of *throw*
+3. the position of the thrower at moment *throw*
-4. the position of the catcher at the moment of *throw*
+4. the position of the catcher at moment *throw*
 5. the average flying speed of the thrown object
-6.  the vertical hand position of the thrower at the moment of *throw*
+6.  the vertical hand position of the thrower at moment *throw*
-7. the horizontal hand position of the thrower at the moment of *throw*
+7. the horizontal hand position of the thrower at moment *throw*
-8. the vertical hand position of the catcher at the moment of *throw*
+8. the vertical hand position of the catcher at moment *throw*
-9. the horizontal hand position of the catcher at the moment of *throw*
+9. the horizontal hand position of the catcher at moment *throw*
 10. the frame number and the timestamp of the moment *throw*
-11. which hand used to catch at the moment of *catch (stable)*
+11. which hand used to catch at moment *catch (stable)*
-12. the position of the catcher at the moment of *catch (touch)*
+12. the position of the catcher at moment *catch (touch)*
-13. the vertical hand position of the catcher at the moment of *catch (stable)*
+13. the vertical hand position of the catcher at moment *catch (stable)*
-14. the horizontal hand position of the catcher at the moment of *catch (stable)*
+14. the horizontal hand position of the catcher at moment *catch (stable)*
 15. the frame number and the timestamp of the moment *catch (touch)*
 16. the frame number and the timestamp of the moment *catch (stable)*